prasanthabr/prasanthabr.github.io/_posts/2017-06-15-Salesforce-Month-Substract-Formula.md

 ---

-This is reproduced from https://success.salesforce.com/ideaview?id=08730000000BrQ2AAK This is a good baseplate for creating date formulas on Salesforce
+This is reproduced from https://success.salesforce.com/ideaview?id=08730000000BrQ2AAK This is a good baseplate for creating date substraction formulas on Salesforce

 ```